-Van kills at least two, injures seven, on Toronto sidewalk
+At least two dead, seven hurt by van plowing over Toronto sidewalk

 Some of the victims were struck in a public square popular with office workers on lunch breaks.
 Aerial photos of the scene posted on social media showed a food truck parked just a few feet away from where emergency workers busily transferred people onto stretchers.

-The incident happened about 30 kms (18 miles) from downtown, where the Group of Seven foreign ministers of industrialized nations, including Canada, the United States, Britain, France, Germany, Italy, and Japan were meeting on Monday.
-There was no noticeable change in security around the Intercontinental Hotel where the ministers gathered.
+There was no noticeable change in security around the Intercontinental Hotel where the ministers of Canada, the United States, Britain, France, Germany, Italy, and Japan were meeting on Monday.

-“We’re still gathering information and as soon as we can, we’ll share more information with Canadians,” Trudeau told reporters about an hour after news of the incident broke.

-Reporting by Anna Mehler Paperny and Jim Finkle in Toronto; Additional reporting by Nichola Saminather, Carlo Allegri, Julie Gordon; Writing by Andrea Hopkins and Scott Malone; Editing by Grant McCool
+Reporting by Anna Mehler Paperny and Allison Martell in Toronto; Additional reporting by Jim Finkle, Nichola Saminather, Carlo Allegri and Julie Gordon; Writing by Andrea Hopkins and Scott Malone; Editing by Grant McCool